-Students may choose to be evaluated only with an exam that in both first and second call will consist of a series of theoretical questions (60%) and numerical problems (40%), which deal with the basics taught in class.
-In order to average between the Theory and Problems parts of the final exam, the grade obtained in each of the parts must be greater than or equal to 4 over 10.
+Students may choose to be evaluated only with an exam that in both first and second call will consist of a series of theoretical questions and numerical problems, which deal with the basics taught in class.
 The exam will be the same for all groups.
 The minimum overall grade to pass the subject is 5.0 over 10.